Call for proposals with person holind AI globe

 • Practice-based: Instructors who seek to share practices, strategies, and examples from their own teaching experiences.

-• Please remove any names from your proposal, as the review process is anonymous.
-Replace names of people and institutions with Xs in the title, abstract, and session abstract.
+• Please anonymize your proposal, as the review process is double anonymous.
+Replace names of people and institutions with Xs in the title, abstract, and session description, and reference list.

 • Ensure that your session will be relevant to people from a variety of disciplines.